im-tomu/fomu-workshop/README.md

 $
 ```

-If you get the above message, it means your computer has successfully detected Fomu.
-If you get a "permission denied" or "Cannot open DFU device 1209:5bf0" error in Linux, try running `sudo dfu-util -l`, or add a `udev` rule to give your user permission to the usb device.
+If you get the above message, it means your computer has successfully detected Fomu!

+If you get a `permission denied` or `Cannot open DFU device 1209:5bf0` error then see the next two sections.

+#### (Windows earlier than 10 Only) Setting udev permissions

 If you're running a version of Windows earlier than Windows 10, you may need to install additional drivers.

-If you get "Cannot open DFU device 1209:5bf0", download [Zadig](https://zadig.akeo.ie/).
+Download [Zadig](https://zadig.akeo.ie/).
 Open Zadig.
 Under Options, select "List All Devices".
 In the dropdown, select your Fomu and in the field right of the green arrow choose the `WinUSB` driver and hit Upgrade Driver.

 ![Zadeg Setup](img/Zadeg-Setup.PNG "Setup of ZADEG for Updating USBport driver on WIN7")

-### (Linux Only) Setting udev permissions
+#### (Linux Only) Setting udev permissions

+In Linux, try running `sudo dfu-util -l` if that no longer get the error message you should add a `udev` rule as to give your user permission to the usb device.

 ```
 sudo groupadd plugdev